SmritiSharmaBG/Snake-and-Ladder/README.md

 - As usual, the snake takes you down to the tail.
 Ladder takes you up.
 And if nothing, simply move up by the die.
 - If the player reaches 100, he wins, and the game stops.

+## Low Level Design :

+There are many components.
+Each class has single responsibily.
+Pls refer code for each class and the documentation.